-My career began in 1978 at the southwest corner of Wyoming in a small town know as Evanston where I was hired by Schlumberger Well Services.
-As a Global Energy Well Services company Schlumberger was comprised of specialized teams dedicated to comprehensive tool sets, (downhole oil drilling) computer log services, and technologies designed for oil field operations.
+My career began in 1978 in a small town in the southwest corner of Wyoming know as Evanston, where I accepted a position in the oil field working for Schlumberger Well Services.
+As a Global Energy Services company Schlumberger was comprised of specialized teams dedicated to downhole exploration, downhole computer log services, and technologies designed for oil field operations.

 Schlumberger had a long-standing commitment to health, safety, and the environment.
-I was hired as an Operations Engineer.
-My education and training were centered on oil field operations, while specializing in core gun explosives and the handling of cobalt-60, a radioactive element emitting y- rays or an accelerator producing a beam of electrons.
+The position offered me at the time was Safety Engineer for Site Operations.
+My education and training centered on oil field protocols.
+Yet, specializing in core gun/explosives and the handling of cobalt-60 radioactive elements emitting -y- rays or an accelerator producing a beam of electrons identifying oil shale.

-In 2011 I started my own company known as FirstLIne TaskForce.
-FirstLine TaskForce (FirstLineTaskForce.app) over the past decade has endeavored to produce a platform capable of sculpting out a Preparedness Culture instituting a balance between American citizenry and disastrous events.
-FirstLine is consistent with ongoing efforts to reduce disaster risks through app technologies conveying a first of its kind preparedness messaging system.
+In 2011, I started my own company known as FirstLIne TaskForce (FirstLineTaskForce.app).
+Over the past decade the endeavor was to produce a platform capable of creating a Preparedness Culture instituting a balance between American citizenry and disastrous events.

 Telgian is a worldwide provider of comprehensive fire, security, life safety consulting and engineering/design services.
 Telgian partners with clients to produce innovative solutions that reduce exposure to loss from fire and disasters.
 The result is productive, profitable environments that keep businesses safe and compliant.
 Russell Leavitt’s Telgian roots can be traced to the genesis of the company.